zhangchl007/MCW-App-modernization/Hands-on lab/Appendix-A.md

 In this task, you will provision another virtual machine (VM) in Azure which will host your "on-premises" instance of SQL Server 2008 R2.
 The VM will use the SQL Server 2008 R2 SP3 Standard on Windows Server 2008 R2 image.

-> **NOTE**: An older version of Windows Server is being used because SQL Server 2008 R2 is not supported on Windows Server 2016.
+> **Note**: An older version of Windows Server is being used because SQL Server 2008 R2 is not supported on Windows Server 2016.

 1. In the [Azure portal](https://portal.azure.com/), select **+Create a resource**, and enter "SQL Server 2008R2SP3 on Windows Server 2008R2" into the Search the Marketplace box.